gzuuus/dvmcp/docs/dvmcp-spec-2025-03-26.md

 - Tags:
   - `d`: Server identifier, uniquely identifies this server for future requests
   - `e`: Reference to the client's initialization request event

 ## Capability Operations

-After initialization, clients can interact with server capabilities, even if the server is public, and its exposing capabilities publicly, you can still requesting list tools, resources, prompts, in order to use pagination if necessary:
+After initialization, clients can interact with server capabilities, even if the server is public, and its exposing capabilities publicly, you can still requesting list tools, resources, prompts, in order to use pagination if necessary

 ### List Operations